awesomemotive/simplemap/readme.txt

 5. Type `[simplemap]` into any Post or Page you want SimpleMap to be displayed in.
 6. Enter some locations in the database and start enjoying the plugin!

+== Screenshots ==

+1. Example of the map and results
+2. Location with an image tag in the description
+3. Location with HTML formatting in the description
+4. General Options page
+5. Managing the database

 == Frequently Asked Questions ==

 FAQs can be found on our [website](http://simplemap-plugin.com/faqs/)